mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 #### GitHub information

-[GitHub](https://github.com) is a social network for developers.
-The majority of Mautic plugins is available on GitHub.
-There are some quick stats available directly in this section but you can find much more if you follow the link to the repository.
+[GitHub][github] is a social network for developers.
+The majority of Mautic Plugins are available on GitHub.
+There are some stats available directly in this section, but you can find much more if you follow the link to the repository.

 #### Packagist information